sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 ## Details
 ### You will learn
-  - How to enhance customer details with it's order information
+  - How to enhance customer details with its order information
   - How to create a new page for displaying the order details

 ---